Level/abstract-leveldown/UPGRADING.md

 All methods that take a callback now also support promises.
 They return a promise if no callback is provided, the same as `levelup`.

+The prototype of `require('abstract-leveldown').AbstractLevelDOWN` has changed.
+It now inherits from `require('events').EventEmitter`.

 On any operation, `abstract-leveldown` now checks if it's open.
 If not, it will either throw an error (if the relevant API is synchronous) or asynchronously yield an error.
 For example:

 ```js